ReedGraf/anti-pointer-lock-bypass/README.md

-# Google Sites Anit-Pointer Lock Bypass - V1.2
+# Google Sites Anti-Pointer Lock Bypass - V1.2

 Ok, it's not the best title but it works.
-Let me know of a better one please.
+Let me know of a better one, please.

 To explain this simply, this is a way to bypass the way Google Sites blocks you from locking your cursor/pointer/mouse in embeds.
 It was originally made by the user [binary-person](https://github.com/binary-person).
 However, it wasn't posted on GitHub and it was a little odd-looking if you could extract it.
 So, I figured I could spruce it up a bit and possibly improve its usability.